A link to reset your password has been sent to your email

 After your oyster experience you’ll have time on your own to explore France’s sleepy little coastal gem of a beach town before you return to Bordeaux.

 You will return to Bordeaux for a cooking class.
 You’re sure to return to your home with so many stories to tell, fond memories to reflect upon and discoveries made during your one-of-a-kind week in Bordeaux.

 Depart home or consult with your host if you wish to explore another destination.
 Check Dordogne.

 This holiday will take place at an elegant boutique hotel in Bordeaux, France.
 Bordeaux is recognized for its exquisite red wines and many of the most celebrated and coveted Merlots and Cabernet Sauvignons come from there.
 The variance of growing condition, the diverse soils, the micro-climates, and the gifted wine growers have the ability to blend several varieties of grapes and contribute to the elegance and diversity of the wines of Bordeaux.

 During this culinary tour, you will be served one daily breakfasts buffet style, four lunches at different locations, some prepared by one of Bordeaux’s top chefs, and three dinners at a local and cozy bistro in the city.

 During your free time, you may explore the location on your own or simply relax at the venue.

 Please book your flight to arrive at Bordeaux–Mérignac Airport (BOD).
-Transfer from and to the airport is included.
-Food N' Wine Vacations will pick you up from the airport.
+For more information, please send Food N' Wine Vacations an inquiry.